 We recommend against the practice of permitting outside organizations (PTA, etc.) purchase consumer-grade computers and other equipment and donate them to schools.
 Consumer-grade equipment cannot stand up to the rigors of use in a school or office environment.
-We strongly recommend the purchase of approved District standard Windows computers or Apple Computers.
+We strongly recommend the purchase of approved District standard computing devices.
 District standard equipment have undergone a significant vetting process to ensure District software works on those computers and can survive a stringent classroom and/or work environment where the machines are used continuously throughout the day.
 We have also negotiated discounted warranties to ensure we can service the machines for at least three (3) years after purchase or obtain replacement in case of failure.

 If you will or have donated computers that need to be registered with the SFUSD and/or set up, please follow these steps: